 Each user from Years K - 12 is required to sign an agreement accepting these conditions and also the consequences of breaching the agreement.
 The agreement for children from Kinder - Year 4 is very simple, relating mainly to safe use of equipment and respect for other people's work.
 Students will renew their agreement every year.
 The Digital Citizenship Guide is used to support this.
-It can be found at https://drive.google.com/file/d/1SZvRZ4Bi4l2ZKjP-jCO rojnlBl3BsJp/view.
+It can be found at https://drive.google.com/file/ d/1SZvRZ4Bi4I2ZKjP-jCO\rojnIBI3BsJp/view.

 We ask parents for support in promoting our expectations and ethos in the use of computing devices at home.
 We ask parents to carefully consider the nature of the software that children use, particularly any violent or inappropriate games.
-Our program at school focuses on the use of computing devices for research, constructive and creative purposes, and communication.
+Our program at school focuses on the use of computing devices as learning enablers for such purposes as research, constructive and creative purposes, and communication.